Alex-Hoskins/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch simply matches the the Route, or URL.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is the utilization of certain tests that ensure a form is complete before submission.
+It allows the builder to automate messages to the user when portions of a form are filled out incorrectly or missing.
+Put simply, it dynamically communicates with the user ensuring forms are completed correctly.

 1. In 1-2 sentences, define end to end testing.

+End to end testing checks code, simulating customer usage, ensuring that everything works appropriately in real life scenarios.

 ## Instructions